alec-horwitz/Words-Rhymes-N-More/README.md

       -- create_table(:queries)
        -> 0.0018s
       == 20180913143429 CreateQueries: migrated (0.0020s) ===========================

+ Starting from the directory that this readme resides in, you can find the migration file (which determines the structure of the database) at "db/migrate/20180913143429_create_queries.rb".

 * Run the test suite:
   * Now, you can run the test suite with the following command in terminal: